 You are required to contact us within 28 days from your ticket expiry date, failing to do so will discard your refund request and funds will not be returned.

 We advise you to send your tickets back via guaranteed delivery service, such as Royal Mail Special Delivery or Recorded Delivery, as we cannot be held liable for any tickets lost in transit to us.

 We regret that the postage and packaging costs cannot be refunded.

-From receipt it will take up to 28 working days to process your refund and it may take a further 5 days for this credit to appear on your statement, we will charge a £10 administration fee for processing refunds.
+From receipt it will take up to 28 working days to process your refund and it may take a further 5 days for this credit to appear on your statement.

 The amount of refund that you are due will depend on the ticket purchased and the terms and conditions of that ticket.